 What you can do: For the most part, floor joists cannot be assessed by a structural engineer or home inspector without opening up portions of or the entire ceiling.
 If joists are found in poor condition, a short term solution could be to reinforce the floor from below to prevent further sagging.
-Long-term solutions include sistering (coupling) the existing joist with a new joist, or replacing the joist entirely,
+Long-term solutions include sistering (coupling) the existing joists with a new joists, or replacing the joists entirely,

 however, this is never a simple solution.
 Straightening floor joists have multiple consequences; as the floors have sagged over time, so has everything else in the home on top of it.
 So straightening a floor will push up the floor finishes, walls, etc., which could cause many finishes to crack.

 In conclusion, straightening a sagged floor should only be done under the direction of a competent structural engineer and recommended mostly for gut renovations, where all finishes and interior (non-load bearing) walls can be removed and replaced.

 I'm making structural modifications to my property.
 Do I need a geotechnical report (TR4)?

 For NYC projects: According to section 1802.2 of the NYC Building Code, geotechnical reports are required for new building construction, horizontal enlargements of an existing building, vertical enlargements of an existing building where new foundations are required, or vertical enlargements where existing foundations are receiving new loads greater than 5% of the existing capacity.

 The number of test pits and borings that are required depend on the outlined area of new foundation elements, which are listed in